mgreenj/mgreenj.github.io/_posts/2024-05-25-Rabbit-Trail-ARM.md

 According to the AACS32, registers r0 & r1 are scratch registers for results, while r2 & r3 are scratch registers for other use.
 Crucially, AACS32 defines different behavior for datatypes that exceed 32-bits.

 The first four registers (r0, r1, r2, and r3) are used to pass argument values into a subroutine and return a result.
-Something else worth mentioning, is that AAPCS32 seems to be linked to the THUMB architecture.
+Something else worth mentioning, is that AAPCS32 seems to be linked to the THUMB ISA.

 > The AAPCS requires that all sub-routine call and return sequences support inter-working between Arm and Thumb states....